German anxieties grow as Ukraine war continues | DW | 21.03.2022

 War has returned in Europe — and with it strong fears for the future.
 Germans are preparing for an emergency.

 In Germany, the sense of crisis is spreading.
-The obvious indicator of a partly unsettled nation: the empty shelves in supermarkets, hoarding and purchase limits on staples including pasta, flour, and yeast.
-People are hoarding nonperishables again, as they did at the beginning of the COVID pandemic — but now, instead of toilet paper, sunflower oil is particularly in demand.
+The obvious indicator of a partly unsettled nation: the empty shelves in supermarkets, hoarding and purchase limits on staples including pasta, flour and yeast.
+People are hoarding nonperishables again, as they did at the beginning of the coronavirus pandemic — but now, instead of toilet paper, sunflower oil is particularly in demand.

-Germany's oilseed processing industry association (OVID) warns that "restrictions in the flow of goods from sunflower, flax, and soy from the conflict region" are to be expected in the coming weeks and months.
-Russia and Ukraine are among the world's biggest exporters of sunflower oil; Germany covers 94% of its needs with imports.
+OVID, the industry association for oilseed processing in Germany, warns that "restrictions in the flow of goods from sunflower, flax and soy from the conflict region" are to be expected in the coming weeks and months.
+Russia and Ukraine are among the world's biggest exporters of sunflower oil; Germany covers 94% of its needs through imports.

-According to a current survey by the Forsa polling firm, 69% of the 1,000 respondents questioned on February 28, said they fear that NATO and thus the Bundeswehr, Germany's army, could be drawn into the war.
+According to a current survey by the Forsa polling firm, 69% of the 1,000 respondents questioned on February 28, said they feared that NATO, and thus the Bundeswehr, Germany's army, could be drawn into the war.
 According to the latest Deutschlandtrend poll, numerous respondents are convinced that the conflict will leave its mark on Germany.
 64% expect the economic situation to deteriorate.

 Numerous people having been seeking out mental health counseling to deal with their anxieties about the war in Ukraine and its effects